Step inside this coastal home, filled with art work and pops of bright colour

 ‘We try to be environmentally friendly, so when we saw this house which was part of an eco-build development, it really appealed.
 There are solar panels for providing heating and hot water, triple glazing, a wood-pellet fire and a heat exchange system.
 This draws hot air around the house via vents in the ceiling, so we have no need for radiators.’

-The three-storey, four-bedroom home provided more than enough space for the couple and their cat, so they decided to occupy the top two floors, and transform the ground floor, previously an artist studio, into a guest suite.
+The three-storey, four-bedroom real home provides more than enough space for the couple and their cat.
+So they decided to occupy the top two floors, and transform the ground floor, previously an artist studio, into a guest suite.

 Kitchen